The Assembly of the Most High

 קְדוֹשִׁים (qədoshim) — holy ones, set-apart ones

-Beings dedicated entirely to service in the presence of the Most High.
-Psalm 89:5–7 describes the heavens praising the wonders of Yahuah in the assembly of the qədoshim, then asks: “Who in the skies can compare to Yahuah?
+Psalm 89:5–7 describes the heavens praising the wonders of Yahuah in the assembly (qahal) of the qədoshim.
+It then asks, “Who in the skies can compare to Yahuah?
 Who among the bəney elim is like Yahuah?”
 The answer is no one.
 He is feared in the sod of the qədoshim, great and awesome above all who surround Him.
+The language builds layer upon layer: assembly, holy ones, sons of the mighty, a council—and Yahuah supreme above them all.

 מַלְאָךְ (mal’ak) — messenger, envoy